frknecn3/frknecn3/README.md

 I'm looking forward to be a front-end developer in the first place, I'll try to become full-stack developer in the future.

-I'm interested in many sides of programming, such as game development, web development etc.
+I'm interested in many sides of programming, such as video game programming, web development etc.

 I'm currently learning React and Javascript.
 Casually learning C# as well.